Reversing a binary tree and other great interview questions

 Learning the basics

 You do not need to study at a university for five years.
-All you need is a book, or two books.
+All you need is a book or two books.
 In fact, you do not even need a book.
-You can just read its table of content and google the topics on your own.
+You can read its table of content for free on Amazon and google the topics on your own.

 Remember, your goal is to be familiar with the topic, not to learn it by heart.